This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 You can collect water from the laundry, bathroom, and kitchen.
 The greywater systems can work completely automatically to entirely manually.

-Manual greywater system collection definitely costs less than the automatic system, as the latter needs specific equipment for filtration.
+Manual greywater system collection costs less than the automatic system, as the latter needs specific equipment for filtration.

 This is an excellent option for people who have a tight budget.
 You will need a bucket and a jug and collect the water manually from your sources.
 Then you can use it for irrigation immediately, specifically within 24 hours, to prevent bacterial growth in the water.